EDITORIAL: Billionaires not on same planet - BC Local News

 Earth to billionaires: we have a problem and it’s time to get into the real world.

-The last thing we should be caring about is the space race that’s evolving among the planet’s richest men.
+The last thing we should be endorsing now or caring about is the space race that’s evolving among the planet’s richest men.
 Surely, Jeff Bezos, Richard Branson and Elon Musk can put their hordes of money to better use with what’s going on now than playing around in space.

 We need people like them who can make a difference to pump some significant money into the climate change issue.
 There is no time to waste.

-But instead of helping to combat the greatest crisis humans on Earth have ever seen, the billionaire playboys are messing around with capsules to carry civilians on a new tourist mission that can only cause more harm than good.
+But instead of helping to combat the greatest crisis this old Earth has ever seen in modern times, the billionaire playboys are messing around with capsules to carry civilians on a new tourist mission that can only cause more harm than good.

 Concerns have been expressed about the three beating the National Aeronautics Space Administration at providing such ventures, but that’s the least of our worries.

-In case they haven’t noticed, large swaths of this world of ours are burning up while there are catastrophic weather events occurring around the globe almost every day.
-Warning alarms should be going off not only in the spacecraft, but in the billionaires’ heads.
+In case they haven’t noticed, large swaths of this world of ours are burning up while there’s catastrophic weather events occurring around the globe almost every day.
+Warning alarms should be going off not only in the spacecrafts, but in the billionaires’ heads.

 It’s certainly their right to play around with their money if they want.
 But many would argue people like them have an opportunity to do so much good with their wealth toward alleviating what’s starting to seem like a desperate situation.